Exclusive: Tencent and Riot Games developing mobile version of League of Legends - sources

 "League of Legends is like the World Cup whereas Honour of Kings is just the Asia Cup," one of the sources said.

-The game brought in $1.4 billion (£1.1 billion) in revenue last year, although that was down 21% from a year earlier, according data provider Statista.
+The game brought in $1.4 billion in revenue last year, although that was down 21% from a year earlier, according data provider Statista.

 "League of Legends is not doing as well as it used to and so Riot badly needs a new way to monetise the game, especially considering that it is Riot's only game," said Gu Tianyi, an Amsterdam-based analyst with gametracker Newzoo.